 - Test a small amount first to check for any reactions.

-- Opt for sugar-free products when choosing candies or lozenges.
+- I try to stick to for sugar-free products when choosing candies or lozenges.

 3. Seating and Air Flow Tips